Gerald Kersh: Critical reputation

 As Kersh's popularity did not survive his death in 1968, it is not easy to find copies of most of his works.
 Anthony Burgess believed Fowler's End was "one of the funniest of post-war novels, and strangely neglected".
 In recent years, however, he has received some critical attention, and SF author Harlan Ellison stated that Kersh was his favourite author.
 Writing to a fan, Ellison recommended Kersh, writing, "you will find yourself in the presence of a talent so immense and compelling, that you will understand how grateful and humble I felt merely to have been permitted to associate myself with his name as editor."

 The protagonist of his short story "Whatever Happened to Corporal Cuckoo?" appears in the third chapter of The League of Extraordinary Gentlemen, Volume III: Century.
 There, the character identifies himself as "Colonel Cuckoo".

 Anthony Boucher noted that Kersh was "incapable of writing a dull sentence."

 Kersh is one of eight writers commemorated in Compass Road, a watch design by Crispin Jones and writer Iain Sinclair.
 Kersh was listed #9 in Time Outs "Top 30 chart of London's most erotic writers".

+Adaptations

+Kersh's short story Umpity Poo was filmed in 1943 by Ealing Studios as Nine Men.
+Directed by Harry Watt, it starred Jack Lambert and Gordon Jackson.

+Night and the City was loosely adapted in 1950 by Jules Dassin.
+The film starred Richard Widmark, Gene Tierney and Googie Withers.
+The film was remade in 1992 by Irwin Winkler, starring Robert De Niro and Jessica Lange.

+The Horrible Dummy was adapted as The Whisper in September 1949 as an episode of Lights Out, and then re-staged in June 1950.

+The Undefeated was adapted as an 1951 episode of Danger.